Women, Youth & Children

-PHI is known for dynamic leadership in improving the health of women, children and youth.
-Its work focuses on uncovering health disparities, understanding their causes and addressing them through evidence-based solutions.
+Known for dynamic leadership in improving the health of women, children and youth, our work focuses on uncovering health disparities, understanding their causes and addressing them through evidence-based solutions.

 Alcohol Research Group